 Most children rely on backpacks to carry books and supplies to and from school and activities.
 But a backpack that’s too heavy or doesn’t fit right can cause harm.

-Pick a backpack for your child that:
+Pick a backpack for your children that has the following traits:

-Is lightweight but strong
+Lightweight but strong

-Has 2 wide, padded shoulder straps (not just 1 strap)
+2 wide, padded shoulder straps (not just 1 strap)

 A rolling backpack can be useful if your child needs to carry heavy items.
-But a rolling pack can be hard to carry up stairs.
+But a rolling pack can be hard to carry upstairs.
 It may be hard to roll over bumpy ground or in snow.
 Think about how your child will need to use the bag.
 In some cases, it may not be the best choice.